ljw1004/csharpspec/csharp/classes.md

 The members of a class type are divided into the following categories:

-*  Constants, which represent constant values associated with the class (§10.4).
+*  Constants, which represent constant values associated with the class ([Constants](classes.md#constants)).
-*  Fields, which are the variables of the class (§10.5).
+*  Fields, which are the variables of the class ([Fields](classes.md#fields)).
-*  Methods, which implement the computations and actions that can be performed by the class (§10.6).
+*  Methods, which implement the computations and actions that can be performed by the class ([Methods](classes.md#methods)).
-*  Properties, which define named characteristics and the actions associated with reading and writing those characteristics (§10.7).
+*  Properties, which define named characteristics and the actions associated with reading and writing those characteristics ([Properties](classes.md#properties)).
-*  Events, which define notifications that can be generated by the class (§10.8).
+*  Events, which define notifications that can be generated by the class ([Events](classes.md#events)).
-*  Indexers, which permit instances of the class to be indexed in the same way (syntactically) as arrays (§10.9).
+*  Indexers, which permit instances of the class to be indexed in the same way (syntactically) as arrays ([Indexers](classes.md#indexers)).
-*  Operators, which define the expression operators that can be applied to instances of the class (§10.10).
+*  Operators, which define the expression operators that can be applied to instances of the class ([Operators](classes.md#operators)).
-*  Instance constructors, which implement the actions required to initialize instances of the class (§10.11)
+*  Instance constructors, which implement the actions required to initialize instances of the class ([Instance constructors](classes.md#instance-constructors))
-*  Destructors, which implement the actions to be performed before instances of the class are permanently discarded (§10.13).
+*  Destructors, which implement the actions to be performed before instances of the class are permanently discarded ([Destructors](classes.md#destructors)).
-*  Static constructors, which implement the actions required to initialize the class itself (§10.12).
+*  Static constructors, which implement the actions required to initialize the class itself ([Static constructors](classes.md#static-constructors)).
-*  Types, which represent the types that are local to the class (§10.3.8).
+*  Types, which represent the types that are local to the class ([Nested types](classes.md#nested-types)).

 Members that can contain executable code are collectively known as the *function members* of the class type.
 The function members of a class type are the methods, properties, events, indexers, operators, instance constructors,  destructors, and static constructors of that class type.

-A *class_declaration* creates a new declaration space (§3.3), and the *class_member_declaration*s immediately contained by the *class_declaration* introduce new members into this declaration space.
+A *class_declaration* creates a new declaration space ([Declarations](basic-concepts.md#declarations)), and the *class_member_declaration*s immediately contained by the *class_declaration* introduce new members into this declaration space.
 The following rules apply to *class_member_declaration*s:

 *  Instance constructors, destructors and static constructors must have the same name as the immediately enclosing class.
 All other members must have names that differ from the name of the immediately enclosing class.
 *  The name of a constant, field, property, event, or type must differ from the names of all other members declared in the same class.
 *  The name of a method must differ from the names of all other non-methods declared in the same class.
-In addition, the signature (§3.6) of a method must differ from the signatures of all other methods declared in the same class, and two methods declared in the same class may not have signatures that differ solely by `ref` and `out`.
+In addition, the signature ([Signatures and overloading](basic-concepts.md#signatures-and-overloading)) of a method must differ from the signatures of all other methods declared in the same class, and two methods declared in the same class may not have signatures that differ solely by `ref` and `out`.
 *  The signature of an instance constructor must differ from the signatures of all other instance constructors declared in the same class, and two constructors declared in the same class may not have signatures that differ solely by `ref` and `out`.
 *  The signature of an indexer must differ from the signatures of all other indexers declared in the same class.
 *  The signature of an operator must differ from the signatures of all other operators declared in the same class.

-The inherited members of a class type (§10.3.3) are not part of the declaration space of a class.
+The inherited members of a class type ([Inheritance](classes.md#inheritance)) are not part of the declaration space of a class.
 Thus, a derived class is allowed to declare a member with the same name or signature as an inherited member (which in effect hides the inherited member).

 ### The instance type

-Each class declaration has an associated bound type (§4.4.3), the ***instance type***.
-For a generic class declaration, the instance type is formed by creating a constructed type (§4.4) from the type declaration, with each of the supplied type arguments being the corresponding type parameter.
+Each class declaration has an associated bound type ([Bound and unbound types](types.md#bound-and-unbound-types)), the ***instance type***.
+For a generic class declaration, the instance type is formed by creating a constructed type ([Constructed types](types.md#constructed-types)) from the type declaration, with each of the supplied type arguments being the corresponding type parameter.
 Since the instance type uses the type parameters, it can only be used where the type parameters are in scope; that is, inside the class declaration.
 The instance type is the type of `this` for code written inside the class declaration.
 For non-generic classes, the instance type is simply the declared class.
 The following shows several class declarations along with their instance types:
 ```csharp
 class A<T>                           // instance type: A<T>
 {